treatmesubj/Tips-Tricks/Docker_CLI_tools/skeleton/README.md

 ## Quickly Iterating w/ File Changes
 - files mounted in can be quickly changed and tested; the container can be re-spun-up quickly
 - files copied into the Docker image cannot be quickly tested; the image will need to be rebuilt w/ new files
+    - `docker compose build` will do an incremental rebuild